dotCMS/docker/examples/01-single-node-clean/readme.md

-# Demo Reference Implementation
+# Clean Reference Implementation

-This reference implementation demonstrates how the dotCMS provided containers can be configured to function together in a simple demo configuration.
-This configuration only has two services - one service for dotCMS itself and one for the DB server.
+This docker-compose file is the simpliest way to run dotCMS.
+It provides 3 services, a Postgres DB server, an Elasticsearch Server and a dotCMS server.

 A valid license is NOT required for this configuration to work properly; however, if you want to mount a valid license pack into the dotCMS image, you can do that by replacing this line:
 ```#- [serverpath]/license.zip:/data/shared/assets/license.zip```